Web Analytics

 If we can get correct detection result from the ONNX and provided preprocess and postprocess functions, everything should be correct.

 First, we need to check the preprocess and postprocess methods.
 Here is the relevant code.
+We need to move under the keras_yolo3 before we start in order to import the preprocess and postprocess functions.

 The following is the extracted preprocess: